Paulobox/gitcommands/README.md

 6. Test Your Connection
 Verify the setup by running:
 ```
-ssh -T [email protected]
+ssh -T git@github.com
 ```
 If successful, you'll see a message like: "Hi username!
-You've successfully authenticated."
+You've successfully authenticated, but GitHub does not provide shell access.
+"

 <br><br>